 How much does NetSuite cost per month?

-The price per month of your Netsuite license varies significantly based on your company needs.
+The price per month of your Netsuite license varies significantly based on your company needs, and can be anywhere from $1000 to $100,000 per month.
 It's also important to note that NetSuite generally charge at the start of the financial year for the full year ahead.
 There are options to pay monthly on Oracle Finance, but these are subject to credit checks.
 Check out our pricing calculator to get an early indication of your Netsuite costs.

 How much does NetSuite cost to implement?